Trading Standards Institute Advice

 In the guide

-If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that CE-marked products are fit to bear the mark
+If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that UKCA-marked products are fit to bear the mark

 This guidance is for England, Scotland and Wales